Taking Back Empire: Political Economy, Militarism, and Decolonial Movements

 We will examine the continuous historical arc of imperial expansion, from the “frontier wars” in Native American nations, to colonialism in the Pacific / Asia, Latin America and Caribbean, to occupations in Middle East “tribal regions.”
-This expansion comes full circle as immigrants arrive from formerly colonized lands, and militarized “wars at home” are waged against occupied communities within U.S. borders.
+This expansion comes full circle as immigrants arrive from formerly colonized lands, and militarized “wars at home” are waged against Indigenous nations and other occupied communities within U.S. borders.

 Learning modes will include faculty lectures, guest speakers, films, workshops, seminars, and field trips.
-The class will learn about and visit local Indigenous nations, refugee communities, and military installations.
 While some of the histories of conflict and suffering may be difficult to learn, studying imperial places also offer stories of cooperation and resilience, healing, and hope.

 Economics, Education, Community-based Organizations, Foreign Service,Government and Non-Governmental Agencies, Law, Indigenous Studies, Political Science, Public PolicyInternational Organizations, Geography,Immigrant Rights,